 - Upon high school graduation, students will receive a 60-credit college level tuition plan.
-Once the plan runs out, the student is eligible to apply for up to 60 additional college level credits towards a bachelor's degree.
-The approval of second account requests is subject to committee approval and account availability.
-Apply through https://pinellaseducation.org/students/ - To apply for a 2nd account, you should be enrolled in college and pursuing a bachelor's degree. - Current with your summer annual update (due each June 30th) - Making above a 2.0 GPA - Must request within 4 years after high school graduation.
+Once the plan is either fully depleted, or has 12 or few remaining credits, the student becomes eligible to apply for up to 60 additional college-level credits towards a bachelor's degree.
+The approval of a second account request is subject to committee approval and account availability.
+To be considered for up to 60 additional credit hours, you need to have 12 or less credits on your 1st Florida Prepaid plan.
+You may email TSIC.Grad@pinellaseducation.org to ask how many credits you have left before applying. - To apply for a 2nd account, you should be enrolled in college and pursuing a bachelor's degree. - Be current with your summer annual update (due each June 30th) - Making above a 2.0 GPA - Must request within 4 years after high school graduation.